Skip to content

 B-Term Course Withdrawals

 B-term courses begin the day after A-term ends.
 The last day to withdraw (dropping all courses) from B-term is on the Friday of the eighth week of the quarter.
 No withdrawals will be accepted after this date.
-(The last day you may drop a B-term course if you are also enrolled in Full-term courses is twenty-one calendar days after the beginning of B-term.)
+(The last day you may drop a B-term course if you are also enrolled in Full-term courses is 21 calendar days after the beginning of B-term.)

 Special Dates Course Withdrawals